 If you've decided that you and your spouse are good candidates for therapy, you probably want to know what the process can do for your relationship.
-The most valuable thing that therapy can offer you and your partner is the ability to communicate with each other more effectively.
+The most valuable thing that therapy can offer you and your partner is communicating with each other more effectively.
 As previously mentioned, an inability to communicate can be highly detrimental to a relationship.
 A therapist can teach you both skills to connect and reduce misunderstandings and resentment.

 Think about this situation.
 You hate that your partner works late, which causes you to fight constantly.
 You think they don't care enough about you to spend time with you or don't respect you enough to come home on time at least once in a while, but have you told them that you don't like them working late?
 If you haven't, then you've found a communication problem.
 You may think the problem is just about them working late, but it comes down to the two of you not communicating about something in the relationship.
 With therapy, you can learn to communicate more.

-Another aspect of communication that you'll learn is how to communicate in a way that your partner can understand.
-That may sound strange, but in reality, it's extremely important.
-How often do you tell your partner something that you think is clear, but they don't react the way you think they should?
+Another aspect of communication that you'll learn is how to communicate so that your partner can understand.
+In reality, it's extremely important.
+How often do you tell your partner something that you think is clear but don't react the way you think they should?
 It probably happens relatively often.
 One of you gets upset about something the other person said even though there was 'no reason for it,' right?'
 With therapy, you can learn how to say things, so your partner hears what you meant to say, and you can learn to hear what your partner meant to say.